 UBS Withdraws Bonus Handcuffs—Until Next Year

-Responding to an outcry from its U.S. brokers, UBS is modifying contract language that would have restricted their ability to leave if they took their 2017 bonus money for achieving sales objectives but will impose the language next year.
+Responding to an outcry from its U.S. brokers, UBS is modifying contract language that would have restricted their ability to leave if they took their 2017 bonus money for achieving sales objectives.
+However, it will impose the restrictions next year.

 The decision, disclosed in a weekend memo to brokers, managers and administrators by the Swiss bank’s top two U.S. wealth management executives, reverses a bonus agreement the firm tried to slip through last week that provoked broker protest.

-The Strategic Objective Award contract brokers were being asked to sign differed from those given in previous years, was not flagged as a change and permitted the firm to sue them if they called former clients within 12 months of leaving UBS.
+The Strategic Objective Award contract that brokers were asked to sign differed from those given in previous years, but the firm did not flag the restrictive changes.
+The revised contracts permitted UBS to sue brokers who left and called former clients within 12 months of their departure.

 “By now you know that there was a breakdown in our normally thoughtful and rigorous process, resulting in agreements being distributed to you that had not been properly considered or reviewed by senior management,” UBS AG’s Wealth Co-President Tom Naratil and U.S. salesforce head Brian Hull wrote in the e-mail that was reviewed by AdvisorHub.
 “You should know that we always welcome and appreciate your constructive feedback, and that we read every email you send us and value every conversation with you.”

 UBS will distribute the revised agreements that “revert” to the previous year’s bonus language this week, along with instructions to brokers who already signed them on how to amend them, the e-mail said.
 The revised language allows the firm to enforce non-solicit clauses for a year only against brokers who leave with unpaid balances on promissory note loan agreements and voids them once balances are paid.